ChrisRomp/CosmosDummy/README.md

     "orderAmount": float(2)
 }
 ```

+The sample data format can be modified in `app/getsample.py`.

 The app will use `/country` as the partition key by default.
 This can be modified in `app/client.py`.